mansdell/nasa-data/README.md

 ### check_proposals.py

 This code reads in an NSPIRES-formatted PDF submitted to a NASA ROSES call, attempts to find the "Scientific / Technical / Management" section (hereafter "the proposal"), and then grabs/checks a variety of useful things that are output into a csv file.
-These things are described below with tips on how to interpret the code output.
+These things are described below:

 * PI name and proposal number
   - These are taken from the cover page of the NSPIRES-formatted PDF